splendidcomputer/Debian-Hacks/debian-hacks/README.md

 Check out the [article](https://www.learnlinux.tv/debian-12-12/) for detailed information.

-### Install TeXLive!
-(First approach (recommended))
+### Installing TeXLive (First Approach - Recommended)

 To install TeX Live on Debian, you can use the package manager `apt`.
-Here's how you can do it:
+Here's a step-by-step guide for the first approach:

-1. **Update Package Lists**: It's a good practice to update your package lists before installing new packages.
-Run the following command:
+1. **Update Package Lists**: Before installing new packages, it's essential to update your package lists.
+Run the following command in your terminal:

    ```bash
    sudo apt update
    ```

 2. **Install TeX Live**: You can install the full TeX Live distribution or choose to install specific packages.
 For the full distribution, you can use the `texlive-full` package, but note that it's quite large.
 Alternatively, you can install individual packages as needed.